nichobi/scalarr/README.md

 ![Preview gif](https://raw.githubusercontent.com/nichobi/scalarr/master/scalarr.gif)

 # Getting started
+## Installation
+Scalarr is available on the AUR.
+If you're on an Arch, you can install it from [here](https://aur.archlinux.org/packages/scalarr/).

+For other systems head over to the [release page](https://github.com/nichobi/scalarr/releases), download a jar file, and follow the instructions further down to run it.
 ## How to build this repo

 This project is set up with [scala build tool, sbt](http://www.scala-sbt.org).
 To build Scalarr you just need to: